 - Family history of lung cancer

-There are usually no signs during early-stage lung cancer.
-Symptoms of lung cancer develops as the cancer progresses.
+There are usually no signs of early-stage lung cancer.
+Symptoms of lung cancer develop as the cancer progresses.
 If you have these symptoms, it’s important to see a doctor immediately:

 - A cough that does not go away or gets worse